 Brine, Brine, Brine

 Before you put your chops on the grill, rinse the excess salt off the surface and pat dry with a paper towel so you can get a good sear.
-Too much exterior moisture will only result in a good steam and you don’t want that.
+This last part is important.
+Too much exterior moisture will only result in a good steam instead of a crusty sear and you don’t want that.

 You can learn more about the concept of brining and how it is done by reading How To Brine Meat – An Intro And Guide To Brining.